logo dark logo light logo

 How to Make Your Christmas Tree Last Longer

 Taking the family to choose a fresh, green Christmas tree is one of the joys of the holiday season.
-But how do you keep your Tannenbaum beautiful and hydrated at home?
+But how do you keep your new Tannenbaum beautiful and hydrated at home?
 That’s the question.

 Read on for tips on how to make your tree last longer this holiday season.